-Our initial focus is on seeking the regulatory approval and commercialization of our lead drug candidate, selinexor (KPT-330), as an orally administered agent in cancer indications with significant unmet clinical need, initially for hematologic malignancies.
+Our initial focus is on seeking the regulatory approval and commercialization of our lead drug candidate, selinexor (KPT-330), as an oral agent in cancer indications with significant unmet clinical need, initially for hematologic malignancies.
 We then plan to seek additional approvals for the use of selinexor in combination therapies to expand the patient populations that are eligible for selinexor, as well as to move selinexor towards front-line cancer therapy.
 We are also advancing the clinical development of selinexor in multiple solid tumor indications.
-To date, we have initiated multiple later-phase clinical trials to evaluate selinexor in hematological cancers and solid tumors, including the Phase 2 SOPRA (Selinexor in Older Patient with Relapsed/Refractory AML study in acute myeloid leukemia (AML), the Phase 2b SADAL (Selinexor Against Diffuse Aggressive Lymphoma) study in diffuse large B-cell lymphoma (DLBCL), the Phase 2/3 SEAL (Selinexor in Advanced Liposarcoma) study in liposarcoma and the Phase 2b STORM (Selinexor Treatment of Refractory Myeloma) study in multiple myeloma, which we previously announced that we are expanding.
-We plan to initiate a Phase 3 BOSTON (Bortezomib, Selinexor and Dexamethasone) study in multiple myeloma in early 2017.
-We expect to provide topline data for the SADAL study in early 2017, topline data for the SOPRA study in mid-2017, topline data for the Phase 2 portion of the SEAL study in mid-2017 and topline data from the expanded cohort for the STORM study in early 2018.
-We are preparing to establish the commercial infrastructure to support a potential launch of selinexor for hematologic indications in North America and Western Europe.
+To date, over 1,900 patients have been treated with oral selinexor in company- and investigator-sponsored clinical trials in advanced hematologic malignancies and solid tumors.
+Selinexor is currently being evaluated in several mid- and later-stage clinical trials, including, among others, the Phase 2b STORM (Selinexor Treatment of Refractory Myeloma) study in multiple myeloma, the Phase 1b/2 STOMP (Selinexor and Backbone Treatments of Multiple Myeloma Patients) study in combination with backbone therapies in multiple myeloma, the Phase 2b SADAL (Selinexor Against Diffuse Aggressive Lymphoma) study in diffuse large B-cell lymphoma (DLBCL), and the Phase 2/3 SEAL (Selinexor in Advanced Liposarcoma) study in liposarcoma.
+We plan to initiate the pivotal, randomized Phase 3 BOSTON (Bortezomib, Selinexor and Dexamethasone) study in multiple myeloma in May 2017.
+We expect to provide topline data for the SADAL study in mid-2018, topline data for the Phase 2 portion of the SEAL study in mid-2017 and topline data from the expanded cohort for the STORM study in early 2018.
+We are also preparing to establish the commercial infrastructure to support a potential launch of selinexor in North America and Western Europe.
 We have devoted substantially all of our efforts to research and development.
 We expect that it will be several years, if ever, before we have a drug candidate ready for commercialization for the treatment of human disease.
-To date, we have financed our operations primarily with the net proceeds from the private placements of our preferred stock, the net proceeds from our public offerings of our common stock, and the net proceeds from our Controlled Equity Offering Sales Agreement.
+To date, we have financed our oper